 Directors Responsibility Statement

-the applicable accounting standards have been followed along with properexplanation relating to material departures, if any
+a) In the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures;

-reasonable and prudent judgement and estimates were made wherever requiredso as to present a true and fair view of the state of affairs of the Bank as at the end ofthe financial year and profit of the Bank for the year ended 31st March 2013
+b) The directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit and loss of the company for that period;

-the accounts have been prepared on a going concern basis
+d) The directors had prepared the annual accounts on a going concern basis; and

 |By Order of the Board|